andreiBe/CityMinecraft/README.md

 - -gml &rarr; download the cityGml building models
 - -aerial &rarr; downloads the aerial images
 - -nolog &rarr; only log warnings and errors
+- -replace &rarr; download everything again even if it already has been downloaded

 Example:
 ```